Appendix: Scenarios

 * Traveling Companions - Two adventurers were part of a small caravan of merchants and travelers who had banded together for safety in the wilderness between nations.
 That caravan was attacked by bandits and it was only by working together that the two characters survived.
 They went separate ways but on meeting in the present are drawn to one another to regale others with the tale.

 * Cousins - Two adventurers are related.
 They played together in childhood but then were separated because of some petty argument that divided the extended family.
-They have differences but also recognise that blood is thicker than water and find it comforting to have someone familiar with them now that they have met in foreign parts.
+They have differences but also recognize that blood is thicker than water and find it comforting to have someone familiar with them now that they have met in foreign parts.

 Many other such relationships can be developed as part of a character back story and can be a lot of fun to devise.

-Note: GM Gift Giving
+Gift Giving

 * Magical arms or armour of at best +1 game mechanic bonus.